iosahil/tictactoe-backend/README.md

 ## NOTE
-I initially integrated with the official Nakama Java SDK (`nakama-java`).
+1. I initially integrated the official Nakama Java SDK (`nakama-java`).
-During implementation, SDK-level integration issues were slowing delivery, so I switched to a direct REST + WebSocket client approach.
+During implementation, SDK-level issues slowed delivery, so I switched to a direct REST + WebSocket client integration.
-That change gave predictable control over auth, RPC calls, and realtime op-code handling while keeping the backend fully server-authoritative.
+This provided predictable control over authentication, RPC calls, and realtime op-code handling while keeping gameplay server-authoritative.
+2. I chose native Android development with Kotlin instead of cross-platform frameworks to optimize performance and align with my strongest development experience.
+3. I implemented Google Sign-In instead of name-based authentication to provide stronger identity guarantees and better long-term scalability.
+4. The app UX is intentionally designed to feel replayable and social, so it plays like a real product rather than a tutorial-style TicTacToe demo.